|

 items like saddle pads, polo wraps, cleaning supplies, shampoos and grooming items.
 In general, it’s not a good idea to store feed (which can be moist) in the same room as tack.

 If you have boarders you might want to give each horse his own space, complete with saddle rack, bridle rack, and storage bin.
-Wall

-units work well for this purpose.
-If you choose to store helmets in your tack room, the area will need to be
+Wall units work well for this purpose.
+If you choose to store helmets in your tack room, the area will need to be temperature controlled.
+If it is not, store your helmet at home as variations in heat and

-temperature controlled.
-If it is not, store your helmet at home as variations in heat and cold can destroy the integrity of your helmet construction.
+cold can destroy the integrity of your helmet construction.

 Be creative when it comes to investing money.
-Bead board (which can then be painted to suit your style) or storage panels like the pegboard styles used in garages are great alternatives to drywall.
+Bead board (which can then be painted to suit your style) or storage panels like the pegboard

+styles used in garages are great alternatives to drywall.
 Salvage cast-off kitchen cabinets for wall mounts from Habitat for Humanity, estate sales, or your local junk shop.
-You can install a
+You can install a beam

-strength Velcro to the wall to hold protective leg boots.
+the wall to hold protective leg boots.
 Milk crates serve as useful ‘see-through’ shelving for leg wraps and other smaller items.

 Lighting is important to staying organized.
 Never use non-agricultural lighting in your barn or tack room.
-Incandescent bulbs are not
+Incandescent bulbs are not only expensive, they are a fire hazard in the moist and often dusty barn

-that produce daylight quality light.
-Bulbs should be cool burning even when outside temperatures fall below freezing.
-They should be
+environment.
+Choose UL approved agricultural lighting fixtures that produce daylight quality light.
+Bulbs should be cool burning even when

-gasketed even in stalls, of course, flame and rust proof, and, of course, energy efficient.
+outside temperatures fall below freezing.
+They should be gasketed even in stalls, of course, flame and rust proof, and, of course, energy efficient.

 Finally, put the finishing touches on your tack room with a coat of paint, your favorite framed horse posters, or an inspirational quote.
 Hang your old ribbons from a parti-colored clothes line.